St. Augustine's Monastery (Erfurt): The Reformation and after

-The Prior of the monastery from 1516 to 1522 was de:Johannes Lang (c.
+The Prior of the monastery from 1516 to 1522 was Johannes Lang (c.
 1487–1548).
 He was one of Luther's closest collaborators and known as the 'Reformer of Erfurt', as it was he who prepared Erfurt and the surrounding districts for the Reformation, distributing Luther's texts and promoting his teachings.
 The city council supported the Reformation and the area was an early adopter of Protestantism.
 In 1522 together with many of the friars, Lang left the Order.
-In 1525, the Church of St.Augustine was withdrawn from the monastery and used by the congregation of the newly formed Lutheran-Protestant church.
-The last of the friars died in 1556 and the monastery became the property of Erfurt city council.
+In 1525, the Church of St. Augustine was withdrawn from the friary and used by the congregation of the newly formed Lutheran-Protestant church.
+The last of the friars died in 1556 and the friary became the property of Erfurt city council.

-From 1561 the west wing of the monastery and the priory were used as a school, which remained there until 1820.
+From 1561 the west wing of the friary and the priory were used as a school, which remained there until 1820.
 The friar's dormitory was converted into accommodation for the pupils.
 The monastic library lost material in the course of the Reformation, but in 1646, the Lutheran Library of the Evangelical Ministry moved into the building.
 A Protestant orphanage used part of the former monastery from 1669.
 In the middle of the 17th century, Augustinian friars settled in Erfurt again, but they lived at a different site.
-That monastery closed in 1822.
+That friary closed in 1822.

 19th century

 The new priory building (which dated from the 14th century) was demolished in 1821, as it was dilapidated and there were no funds available to restore it.
 From this time the west wing of the monastery, together with the old priory, the library and the woad houses were used by the St. Martin's foundation, (German: the Martinsstift), a charity for the education of orphans and neglected children.

 From 1840 to 1846, the western wing and the priory were renovated with architectural plans by Karl Friedrich Schinkel, which created a connection between the west wing and the library.
 This renovation and modernization was done in a rather piecemeal fashion; St. Augustine's Church itself had to be closed in 1844 due to dilapidation.
 A successful petition was made to King Frederick William IV of Prussia, who was a Lutheran, for funds to repair the church.
-In 1848 it was reconstructed in the neo-gothic style.
+In 1848 it was reconstructed in the neo-Gothic style.

 From 20 March until 29 April 1850, the church was used for meetings of the parliament of the Erfurt Union, an unsuccessful attempt at a federation of German states.
 The unification of Germany did not happen until 1871.

 The church was reconsecrated in 1854.
 In 1872, a fire destroyed the interior of upper story of the friar's dormitory, but the damage was repaired shortly afterwards.